Olympic National Park, Washington, USA travel guide

 Where to Stay

-The Olympic Lodge in Port Angeles is your ideal home base.
-With prices ranging from "$130-$220", it offers comfortable rooms, stunning views of the Olympic Mountains, and a central location that makes exploring the park incredibly convenient for couples.
+The Olympic Lodge in Port Angeles is your ideal home base for this trip.
+It offers comfortable rooms, often with stunning views of the Olympic Mountains, and its central location provides easy access to Hurricane Ridge and other park entrances.
+Expect to pay around $180-220 per night for a cozy couples' retreat.

 Leif's Tip